Confessions of a 40-Something Six: Christmas Edition

 "Dang, I guess I should tone down my judging," confessed the father.
 "Our lights do look pitiful compared to Walt Disney World across the street.
 I swear he went to get more lights just because he saw us putting ours out so they can outshine us."

-Okay, so it was me, I confess.
+It was me, I confess.
 You knew that when you started reading.
 I promise I made certain no pictures of our lights went anywhere but in the trash can that year.

 When that recognition turns into criticizing taunts, it defecates on the meaning of Christmas